 YAconnect Online Support

-The Leukemia & Lymphoma Society offers YAconnect, which features programs and support for young adults with cancer, such as:
+The Leukemia & Lymphoma Society (LLS) offers YAconnect, which features programs and support for young adults with cancer, such as:

 - A weekly online chat that provides an open forum for young adults dealing with cancer and cancer survivorship